samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

-# Optimize AI models for on-device inference
+#Lab5.
+Optimize AI models for on-device inference

+## Introduction

 > [!IMPORTANT]
 > This lab requires an **Nvidia A10 or A100 GPU** with associated drivers and CUDA toolkit (version 12+) installed.